Hello,

 I found that as embryos are cultured (literally grown in laboratories), they are also multiply enculturated—imbued with complex social meanings that stem from diverging understandings of embryonic life.

-In my dissertation, I describe how embryos shift from reproductive cells, into potential life, unborn children, private property, medical waste, and more.
+In my project, I describe how embryos can be simultaneously ‘live’ reproductive cells, into potential life, unborn children, private property, medical waste, and more.
 Amid these cultural complexities, the scientists who grow and manage human embryos must increasingly navigate what it means to create ‘life’ in the laboratory today.

 Patients' embryos appear on the time-lapse incubator screen for inspection.
 An embryologist studies the images, pointing at the screen with their pen.